Steady-state spectrum of Kelvin waves on a quantized vortex at finite temperatures: Discussion

-Since the Kelvin wave cascade is expected to be a quite inefficient method for transferring energy to smaller scales, one might expect a bottleneck to appear in the energy transfer rate if the input power is too large.
-No such effect was observed in these simulations.
-Unfortunately, the ideal case to observe this effect: low temperature and high drive, is more demanding numerically and typically results in a failure to present the vortex configuration as a Fourier series (which somewhat indicates an accumulation of Kelvin waves).
+The Kelvin-wave cascade is expected to be a rather inefficient method for transferring energy to smaller scales and thus one might expect a bottleneck to appear in the energy transfer rate if the input power is too large \cite{LvovPRB2007}.
+Unfortunately, the ideal case to observe the bottleneck effect, low temperature and high drive, is more demanding numerically and typically results in a failure to present the vortex configuration as a Fourier series.
+Perhaps this failure is an indication of the breakdown of the cascade and the accumulation of Kelvin waves, owing to the appearance of the bottleneck.

-After several attempts to generate a steady state, we can say that the current one is one of the easiest where the steady state can be obtained with reasonable effort.
-It seems apparent that the Kelvin spectrum might depend on the way it is driven/damped, but this analysis deserves a separate publication.